winashcs/cyber_crime_management_system/README.md

 - **Detect and Respond Promptly:** Identify potential threats and respond swiftly to minimize damage.
 This involves real-time monitoring and alert mechanisms to quickly identify anomalous activities.
 - **Investigate and Analyze:** Conduct thorough investigations to understand the scope and impact of incidents.
 Detailed forensic analysis and data correlation help in determining the origin, method, and impact of cyber incidents.
 - **Mitigate Risks:** Implement measures to prevent future incidents and protect sensitive information.
 This includes proactive security measures such as patch management, vulnerability assessments, and security awareness training.
 - **Maintain Compliance:** Adhere to regulatory requirements and standards regarding data protection and incident reporting.
-Compliance with regulations such as GDPR, HIPAA, or PCI-DSS is crucial for avoiding legal ramifications and maintaining trust with stakeholders.
+Compliance with regulations such as General Data Protection Regulation is crucial for avoiding legal ramifications and maintaining trust with stakeholders.

 ## Features
 The Cybersecurity Incident Management System includes the following features for managing incidents: